-As well as our scientific research programmes, the Faraday Institution provides independent, evidence-based understanding of battery economics, societal issues, capabilities and competitive position through commissioned studies and insights publications.
-These aim is to bridge knowledge gaps across industry, academia and government.
+As well as our scientific research programmes, the Faraday Institution provides an independent, evidence-based understanding of battery economics, societal issues, capabilities, and competitive position through commissioned studies and insights publications.
+The aim is to bridge knowledge gaps across industry, academia and government.

 If you would like to suggest a subject for a future Insight, please contact us.

 The Importance of Coherent Regulatory and Policy Strategies for the Recycling of EV Batteries

 The move to electric vehicles (EVs) has the potential to reduce carbon emissions and air pollution.
 However, the transition also brings associated environmental challenges with the need for efficient recycling systems to tackle the large numbers of EV lithium-ion batteries reaching end-of-life.
 Unless this waste flow is managed, some of the gains of the transition to EVs will be lost.
 Effective waste management infrastructure and a supportive regulatory framework will be necessary to realise the full benefits of a decarbonised transport sector.

 Lithium-sulfur technology has the potential to offer cheaper, lighter-weight batteries that also offer safety advantages.
 After initially finding use in niche markets such as satellites, drones and military vehicles, the technology has the potential to transform aviation in the long-term.
 Electric aircraft offering short-range flights or vertical take-off and landing (including personalised aviation and flying taxis in cities) are distinct possibilities by 2050.
 The UK, which is already home to established lithium-sulfur battery manufacturers and to leading academics in the field, has a great opportunity to be the global leader in this ground-breaking technology.